ihf-code/python/session_10/exercises/exercises_10.md

      - iii.
 Delete the wheels.

-5. Create the instance attributes fullname and email in the Employee class.
-Given a person's first and last names:
- - Form the fullname by simply joining the first and last name together, separated by a space.
- - Form the email by joining the first and last name together with a . in between, and follow it with @company.com at the end.
-Make sure everything is in lowercase.

-6. Write a class which has two methods get_word and print_word.
+5. Write a class which has two methods get_word and print_word.
  - get_word accepts a string from the user and print_word prints the string in upper case.

-7. Create a Sandwich class with the attributes order_number and ingredients (which is given as a list).
+6. Create a Sandwich class with the attributes order_number and ingredients (which is given as a list).
  - Only the ingredients will be given as input.

 You should also make it possible to choose a ready-made sandwich rather than typing out the ingredients manually.
 Also hard-code the following sandwich flavours.